Cécile Tormay

-Cécile Tormay (8 October 1875/76 in Budapest – 2 April 1937 in Mátraháza) was a Hungarian writer, intellectual, right-wing political activist, literary translator, and social theorist.
+Cécile Tormay (8 October 1875/76 in Budapest – 2 April 1937 in Mátraháza) was a Hungarian writer, intellectual, far-right political activist, literary translator, and social theorist.

-Life

-Both her parents were of partly germanic origin.
-Her maternal great-grandfather, József Spiegel (Tüköry de Algyest), was a building contractor, helped István Széchenyi build the Chain Bridge.
-Her mother was Hermin Barkassy, from a magyar and saxon (Lutheran germans in Upper Hungary) family.
+Early life

-Her fraternal grandfather, Károly Krenmüller (Tormay), took part in the 1848-49 hungarian nationalistic revolution as an army major.
-The Tormay family received nobility in the late 19th century.
-Her father, Béla Tormay, was widely recognized as an expert on agriculture, was a member of the Hungarian Academy of Sciences and a State Secretary.
-Cécile was a private student, she studied literary works in German, Italian, French and Latin.
+Tormay was born in Budapest into a German speaking family that assimilated into Hungarian culture.
+Her father, Béla Tormay (1839-1906), was widely recognized as an expert on agriculture.
+He served as a member of the Hungarian Academy of Sciences and a State Secretary.
+A private student, Cécile studied literary works in German, Italian, French and Latin.
 She translated the Little Flowers of St. Francis of Assisi into Hungarian.

 Literary career

 Her first two novels were People of the Rocks (Emberek a kövek között, 1911) and The Old House (A Régi ház, 1914).
 She also wrote five short stories.
-However Bujdosó könyv (1923).
-The title is translated literally as The Proscribed Book, but an English translation was published as An Outlaw's Diary (1923).
+Her best known work is 1923's Bujdosó könyv, which is translated literally as The Proscribed Book, but an English translation was published as An Outlaw's Diary.
 It provides a hostile account of the 1918–1919 revolution and the subsequent Hungarian Soviet Republic led by Béla Kun.
-She also bemoaned the division of the Kingdom of Hungary which led to territorial concessions to the Kingdom of Roumania, This book is cited as evidence of Tomay's anti-semitism as she claims that "The demon of the revolution is not an individual, not a party, but a race among the races.
+She also bemoaned the division of the Kingdom of Hungary which led to territorial concessions to the Kingdom of Romania.
+This book is cited as evidence of Tormay's antisemitism as she claims that "The demon of the revolution is not an individual, not a party, but a race among the races.
 The Jews are the last people of the Ancient East who survived among the newer peoples of shorter history."

-She was nominated for Nobel Prize in Literature twice: in 1936 and in 1937.
+She was nominated for the Nobel Prize in Literature in 1936 and in 1937.

 In 1936 she became a member of the International Institute of Intellectual Co-operation.